 The site also boasts the Upper Sumas British Columbia Electric Railway (“BCER”) station.
 Originally situated at the corner of Lamson and Vye Road on Sumas Prairie, the station was a stop along the Chilliwack Line which skirted the southern shore of Sumas Lake prior to drainage.
 Construction of the Chilliwack Line between New Westminster and Chilliwack concluded in 1910.

 The Sylvia Pincott Heritage Garden was opened in 2002 and was named after local environmentalist Sylvia Pincott, founder of Abbotsford’s Backyard Wildlife Habitat Program and leading advocate for the establishment of the Naturescape program, a provincial initiative.

 Trethewey House Heritage Site is operated by the Heritage Abbotsford Society, a registered non-profit society that depends on government grants, private donations and fundraising efforts to provide services to the people of Abbotsford.
 The mission of the Society is to be the memory of the community by preserving and interpreting its history.
 Functions of this mandate are to preserve, study, and exhibit artifacts and archival material and to educate and entertain the public.

 Originally founded as the Matsqui-Sumas-Abbotsford (MSA) Museum Society, the Society recently voted to rebrand as Heritage Abbotsford Society in April 2017.

 Heritage Abbotsford Society leads various programs and activities aimed to engage and promote the City’s history and heritage to visitors and local residents of all ages, including the young and the young at heart.
 These include

 - Trethewey House tours

-- Special events for adults, children, and families
+- Various special events for adults, children and families